flex-development/JIME-P001/docs/DEPLOYMENT.md

 ## Environment Variables

-Vercel supports adding environment variables for Development, Preview, and Production (`production`) environments. ​Vercel also provides a set of variables that can be [automatically populated by the system][2].
+Vercel supports adding environment variables for Development, Preview, and Production environments. ​Vercel also provides a set of variables that can be [automatically populated by the system][2].

 For more information, see [Environment Variables][3] from the Vercel docs.